 What is a Visa on Arrival?

-A visa on arrival is a privilege given to citizens of certain countries to arrive at the destination without applying for a visa beforehand.
-They get a visa on the airport’s immigration check after arriving in the country they are visiting.
-This visa cuts down major hassles and stress of applying and acquiring a visa before departing the home country.
-Visa on arrival can only be used by visitors entering the destination for a short visit or tourism purposes.
+A visa on arrival is a privilege given to citizens of certain countries.
+It allows them to arrive at the destination without the hassles of applying for a visa beforehand.
+They get a visa at the airport’s immigration check upon their arrival in the country they are visiting.
+This visa saves time and cuts down major stress of applying and acquiring a visa before departing the home country.
+Visa on arrival can only be used by eligible visitors entering the destination for a short visit or tourism purposes.

 Is Dubai visa on arrival open?